Jeevannaik66/Flipkart-Review-Sentiment-Analysis-Spam-Detection/README.md

 - Visualization of review ratings distribution using Plotly.
 - Efficient processing of text data to extract sentiment and detect spam.

-##Steps
+## Steps

- Here are the steps for the provided code while maintaining the same format:
+Here are the steps for the provided code formatted for GitHub README:

-Step 1: Importing the Required Packages
+### Step 1: Importing the Required Packages
-The initial step involves importing the necessary Python packages such as Pandas, Seaborn, Matplotlib, NLTK, and others.
+- The initial step involves importing the necessary Python packages such as Pandas, Seaborn, Matplotlib, NLTK, and others.
-Step 2: Importing the Dataset
+### Step 2: Importing the Dataset
-The code imports a dataset named "flipkart_reviews.csv" using the Pandas library.
-After importing the dataset, it displays the first 10 rows and checks for any null values using data.head(10) and data.isnull().sum() respectively.
+- The code imports a dataset named "flipkart_reviews.csv" using the Pandas library.
+After importing the dataset, it displays the first 10 rows and checks for any null values using `data.head(10)` and `data.isnull().sum()` respectively.
-Step 3: Cleaning the Dataset
+### Step 3: Cleaning the Dataset
-The code defines and executes a function for cleaning the review text by performing tasks such as lowercasing, removing URLs, handling special characters, and stemming the words.
+- The code defines and executes a function for cleaning the review text by performing tasks such as lowercasing, removing URLs, handling special characters, and stemming the words.
-Step 4: Visualizing the Rating Pie Chart
+### Step 4: Visualizing the Rating Pie Chart
-To visualize the distribution of ratings, the code utilizes Plotly Express to create a pie chart reflecting the number of ratings in the dataset.
+- To visualize the distribution of ratings, the code utilizes Plotly Express to create a pie chart reflecting the number of ratings in the dataset.
-Step 5: Sentiment Intensity Analysis
+### Step 5: Sentiment Intensity Analysis
-Using the NLTK Vader sentiment analyzer, the code computes the positive, negative, and neutral scores for each review text.
+- Using the NLTK Vader sentiment analyzer, the code computes the positive, negative, and neutral scores for each review text.
-Step 6: Overall Sentiment Score
+### Step 6: Overall Sentiment Score
-The code calculates the overall sentiment score based on the sum of positive, negative, and neutral scores and prints whether the sentiment is positive, negative, or neutral.
+- The code calculates the overall sentiment score based on the sum of positive, negative, and neutral scores and prints whether the sentiment is positive, negative, or neutral.
-Step 7: Conclusion
+### Step 7: Conclusion
-The code concludes the sentiment analysis process with a determination of the overall sentiment.
+- The code concludes the sentiment analysis process with a determination of the overall sentiment.

 ## Visualization